justinamiller/DotNet-Coding-Guidelines/README.md

 This enables you to easily determine if an object holds a single item value or collection.
 Imagine, if you have a List<People> vs List<Person>.
 It's just odd to put plural form names in a List or Collection.

-### Tip #21

-👍 Do use nouns or adjective phrases for Property names as well.
+### Do use nouns or adjective phrases for Property names as well.
 When naming boolean properties or variables, you may add the prefix "can", "is", "has", etc. just like in the following:

 ```
 public bool IsActive { get; set; }